frecar/autounrarpy/README.md

 nice /usr/bin/python run.py /folder/ 10

-Where 10 is the disk space you want to have free
+Where 10 is the disk space (in GB) you want to have free.
+Warning: It will delete the oldest files if there is not enough space.